 7. Internship Employment Permit

 The Act also introduced protection for the worker who is unable to obtain a work permit after taking all reasonable steps to obtain one.
 That worker can now sue their employer for work done and/or services rendered.

 As an Employer where can I get help and advice in relation to applying for work permits ?

 At Employment Rights Advice, we can process the applications on your behalf.
 Sending in a fully completed application for is the key to an early decision.
 We can take the hassle out of the process, allowing you to focus on helping your new workers become productive and happy members of your workforce.

 How can I contact you?

-You can contact us using the contact us button and we will call you at a time that is convenient, to discuss your needs.
+You can contact us using the orange Tell Me More button below and we will call you at a time that is convenient, to discuss your needs.

 Spread the knowledge.
 If you found this article useful, please like and share using any of the social buttons below.